 Manually create files for certificate authentication

-To enable certificate authentication, you can manually create a CA-signed certificate for the connection's integration user or service account and its private key or Java KeyStone.
+To enable certificate authentication, you can manually create a CA-signed certificate for the connection's integration user or service account.
 To manually create these files, you'll need:

 - For macOS or Linux, a Terminal window; for Microsoft Windows®, OpenSSL